Tech-SE-PROJ/trello-clone/README.md

 ~~15.
 Shall/Will be able to Delete boards.~~

-16. Will have different categories for cards/events. - **if time permits, just need a category model**
+16. Will have different categories for cards/events.

 ~~17.
 Will use Git or Azure/Devops to keep track of project~~

 ~~18.
 Will attempt to utilize sprints.~~

-19. Will have email notifications of some kind (alerts) on possible events. - **probably won't be possible in time**
+19. Will have email notifications of some kind (alerts) on possible events.